DaleOrders/AWS-Study-Notes/README.md

 Public Key - AWS places this key on the instance.

 If the instance has a public IPv4, you can login in the console with 'EC2 Instance Connect' or 'SSH Client'.
-If your instance has a private IPv4, then you can login using 'Session Manager'
+If your instance has a private IPv4, then you can login using 'Session Manager' assuming you have configured IAM permissions.

 ### 1.2.6.
 S3 (Default Storage Service)